-With Leipzig charm, Pragmat introduces “Structures of Emptiness” to its catalog for another notable release of 2021.
+With Leipzig charm, Pragmat introduces “Structures of Emptiness” to its catalogue for another notable release in 2021.
 Since early 2012, Pragmat, owned by Markus Masuhr, has offered a nice range of sounds from dubby chords meeting raw techno, to deep undertones paired with hypnotising patterns.
 In past releases, Pragmat has furthered its underground flavour alongside artists that share a similar vision such as Kontinum, Øihan, and zelde743.
-Most recently, Markus Masuhr has produced a generous 11-tracks album on the platform, with his signature dystopian twist.
+Most recently, Markus Masuhr has produced a generous eleven-track album on the platform, with his signature dystopian twist.

-As Pragmat continues to grow its output of unique elaborate sounds and like-minded artists, its imprint is bringing some intense well-crafted sound design to anyone who stumbles upon the label’s catalog.
+As Pragmat continues to grow its output of unique elaborate sounds and like-minded artists, its imprint is bringing some intense well-crafted sound design to anyone who stumbles upon the label’s catalogue.